psychemedia/island-storynotes/three-little-pigs.md

 ISLE OF WIGHT SHROVERS

 Until within about the last thirty years, it had been the custom in the Isle of Wight from time immemorial at all the farms and some other charitable houses to distribute cakes on Shrove-Tuesday, called Shrove-cakes, to the poor children of the parish or neighbourhood, who assembled early in the morning at the different villages, hamlets, and cottages, in parties of from two to thirty or more, for the purpose of what was denominated " Going Shroving," and the children bore the name of Shrovers.
 At every house they visited they had a nice Shrove-cake each given them.
-In those days the winters were much more inclement and of longer duration than at the present time, and it often happened that, in addition to a severe frost, the ground waa covered several inches high with snow, yet however cold or intense the weather, it did not prevent these little ones from what they called in the provincial dialect *Gwine a Shrovun*, and they jogged merrily along hand in hand from one house to another to obtain their cakes ; but, before receiving them, it was expected and deemed necessary that they should all sing together a song suitable to the occasion; those who sang the *loudest* were considered the *best Shrovers*, and sometimes had an extra cake bestowed on them; consequently, there was no want of noise (whatever there might have been of harmony) to endeavour to get another Shroving gift.
+In those days the winters were much more inclement and of longer duration than at the present time, and it often happened that, in addition to a severe frost, the ground was covered several inches high with snow, yet however cold or intense the weather, it did not prevent these little ones from what they called in the provincial dialect *Gwine a Shrovun*, and they jogged merrily along hand in hand from one house to another to obtain their cakes ; but, before receiving them, it was expected and deemed necessary that they should all sing together a song suitable to the occasion; those who sang the *loudest* were considered the *best Shrovers*, and sometimes had an extra cake bestowed on them; consequently, there was no want of noise (whatever there might have been of harmony) to endeavour to get another Shroving gift.
 There were many different versions of the song according to the parishes they lived in.
 The one generally sang by the children of the East Medina was as follows:

 A Shrovun, a Shrovun,
 I be cum a Shrovun,